dylantoporek/pokemon-mini-game-project/README.md

 # Upcoming Plans

-I plan to deploy this app after creating another minigame or two using the other base-stats in some creative way.
+I plan to restyle this entire app using SCSS and bootstrap.
+Focusing mainly on improving UX and UI experience and layout.